nnamon/zilliqa-research/ds_reputation/proposal.md

 ## Caveats

 Since the solution places emphasis on performance, it might accentuate the geographical centralisation problem we see in the DS Committee.
-Since latency is a large factor in being the pBFT process, the proposal might provide extra disincentive for miners to setup nodes outside of the main cluster in North America.
+Due to latency being a large factor in the pBFT process, the proposal might provide extra disincentive for miners to setup nodes outside of the main cluster in North America.
 Hence, the minimum threshold must be selected with care to avoid excluding benign DS nodes that might act a little slower due to geographical latency in the interest of